ducafecat/strapi-documentation-chinese/docs/developer-docs/latest/developer-resources/cli/CLI.md

 - **strapi generate:plugin &#60;name&#62;**<br/>
   Generates an empty plugin called **&#60;name&#62;** in the `./plugins` folder.

-  Example: `strapi generate:plugin user` will create the plugin at `./plugins/user`.
+  例子: `strapi generate:plugin user` will create the plugin at `./plugins/user`.

 Please refer to the [local plugins](/developer-docs/latest/development/local-plugins-customization.md) section to know more.